 Mental health difficulties

-If you're experiencing a mental health difficulty then our Mental Health team can provide a range of free and confidential support appropriate to your personal and academic needs.
+If you're experiencing a mental health difficulty we can provide a range of free and confidential support appropriate to your personal and academic needs.

 There's a great range of support available for you, and we can help to ensure you are able to access all the relevant and appropriate sources of assistance.
 The University takes issues relating to confidentiality, disclosure and data protection seriously.